Phuc-Tuong-Chau/Taiwan-Toilet-Affairs/README.md

   d = R*c
   return(d) #Distance in km
 }

 # Write a function to inquiry for toilets
-# in a distance of j meters from spot i
+# in a distance of j meters from spot i (can use for later search features on the map)

 which_toilet_to_go <- function(i,j)
 {